Creating 180,000 new jobs

 Nonetheless, it’s a delicate and at times sensitive piece of work, to build strong stakeholder relationships across business, unions, commercial and local community interests, and invariably under the glare of media scrutiny.

-Whilst it’s been important for local communities and our country to understand the economic benefits of this hugely significant project, its crucial that the scheme delivers on air quality and reducing the number of people affected by aircraft noise.
-We need to fulfil both of these objectives.
+Whilst it’s been important for local communities and our country to understand the economic benefits of this hugely significant project, its crucial that the scheme delivers on air quality, reducing the number of people affected by aircraft noise and meeting the Paris carbon reduction target.
+We need to fulfil all of these objectives.

 Winning cross-party backing